chetnashah/webconcepts/UnixTools/SSH.md

 `ssh-keyscan`: Utility for gathering public host keys from a number of hosts

+## Disabling PasswordAuthentication on ssh server side (Use PKI instead)

+SInce attackers with random passwords, it is reocmmended to turn off `PasswordAuthentication no` in `/etc/ssh/sshd_config`.

 ### SSH login with keys in cli

 Providing ssh Identity-key as a cli arg